All Episodes

 You can't allow Washington to do what they now always do after we send our national treasure over to go fight the war that everyone agrees we need to fight in the beginning.

-War is never gonna be pretty.
+War is never going to be pretty.

 I wish we never had war.